How to Install MariaDB 10.x on Debian 11 or 10

 sudo systemctl restart mariadb

-To begin, use the command provided to run the mysql_secure_installation script.
+Execute the following command to run the script:

 sudo mysql_secure_installation